 ranks, social media analytics, and search engine optimization progress including keyword ranks and crawl errors.

 This dashboard should give you a good idea of what is effective and what is lagging.
 A marketing dashboard should help you identify not only the tactics that are performing best and worst, but also the campaigns and content types that are performing best and worst.

 Your financial dashboard is a way to keep up with the financials of your business and have a snapshot at hand at all times.
 This can include information like your income, expenses, sales, customers, invoices, balances, vendors, subscriptions, deals, and proposals.
 It can be very inconvenient to have to log into each bank account, your accounting software, your ecommerce shop, and anywhere else your financial information may be in order to get a snapshot of how well you’re performing.
 Creating a financial data dashboard is a great way to get that information conveniently and to also measure it against previous cycles.

-A competitor dashboard is an underutilized type of dashboard, but can be very enlightening and beneficial to your business growth.
+is an underutilized type of dashboard, but can be very enlightening and beneficial to your business growth.
 Within this dashboard you can monitor your competitor’s content through an RSS feed, social media growth and content, Moz rankings, keyword rankings, traffic ranking, reach, and even page views per user.

 We all want to know what our competition is doing and understand what they’re doing well and not so well so that we can capitalize and grow our business.
 Creating a competitors dashboard is the first step.